flazepe/osu-scrobbler/README.md

 # osu-scrobbler

 An osu!
 Last.fm scrobbler.
-Works for most ranked beatmaps.
+This scrobbler only works for gameplay!

 ## Setup